stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-beef-massaman-curry.md

     description: Stir in the potatoes, peanuts, fish sauce, tamarind, and sugar.
 Continue simmering for 35-45 minutes, until the beef and potatoes are tender.
   - step:
     title: Adjust and Serve
     description: Taste and adjust with more fish sauce, tamarind, or sugar.
-Garnish with cilantro and extra peanuts and serve with jasmine rice or roti.
+Garnish with cilantro and extra peanuts and serve with jasmine rice.
 prep_time: PT20M
 cook_time: PT2H20M
 total_time: PT2H40M
+nutrition:
+  serving_size: 1 serving, without rice
+  servings_per_recipe: 6
+  calories: 790
+  total_fat: 45
+  saturated_fat: 18
+  cholesterol: 120
+  sodium: 1100
+  total_carbohydrates: 25
+  dietary_fiber: 4
+  total_sugars: 5
+  protein: 48
+  vitamin_a: 70
+  vitamin_c: 22
+  calcium: 90
+  iron: 7
 ---

 # Beef Massaman Curry

-## Slow, Rich, and Comforting

-Massaman curry is warm and mellow compared with sharper Thai curries.
-Coconut milk, potatoes, peanuts, and spices give it a rounded flavor that works beautifully with beef chuck.

-The beef needs time.
-Keep the simmer gentle so the meat becomes tender without the coconut sauce scorching or reducing too aggressively.

-## Serving Ideas

-Serve with jasmine rice, roti, cucumber salad, or pickled vegetables.
-The sauce is rich enough that something fresh on the side helps.
+## Regular Rotation Curry

+This is the kind of curry that earns a place in the regular dinner rotation.
+It is mellow enough for a crowd, rich enough to feel special, and forgiving enough that it can simmer away while the rest of the meal comes together.
+The best part is the wait: coconut milk, beef, potatoes, peanuts, cinnamon, star anise, and curry paste slowly fill the house with that warm, sweet-savory smell before the pot is even ready.

+I usually serve it simply with jasmine rice, which is all it really needs.
+The sauce is rich and rounded, so rice gives it somewhere to go without competing with it.
+If you want something fresh on the side, cucumber salad, quick pickled vegetables, or a crisp herb-heavy salad all work well.
 Extra peanuts and cilantro at the table add crunch and brightness.

+## Tips

+- Keep the simmer gentle.
+The beef needs time to become tender, but the coconut sauce should not scorch or reduce too aggressively.
+- Cut the potatoes into large chunks so they soften without disappearing into the curry.
+- Taste at the end and adjust the balance.
+Fish sauce adds savoriness, tamarind adds tang, and sugar rounds out the warm spices.
+- Massaman curry is excellent the next day.
+Cool and refrigerate overnight, then reheat gently and add a splash of stock or coconut milk if the sauce has thickened too much.

 ## Variations

-For a slow cooker version, brown the beef and fry the curry paste first, then transfer everything except the potatoes to a slow cooker.
+- For a slow cooker version, brown the beef and fry the curry paste first, then transfer everything except the potatoes to a slow cooker.
 Cook on low for 7-8 hours, adding the potatoes for the last 2 hours if possible.

-Chicken thighs can replace beef for a faster version, but reduce the simmering time significantly.
+- Chicken thighs can replace beef for a faster version, but reduce the simmering time significantly.

-## Make-Ahead Tips

-Massaman curry is excellent the next day.
-Cool and refrigerate overnight, then reheat gently and add a splash of stock or coconut milk if the sauce has thickened too much.
+- Add more peanuts for extra texture, or finish with fried shallots if you want a little crunch on top.